 Well worth growing as an annual in colder zones for its perfume, beauty and length of bloom.

-Special Features: Blooms First Year, Butterfly Lovers, Everblooming, Evergreen, Fragrance, Long Blooming, Moisture Tolerant
+Special features: Blooms first year, Attracts butterflies, Everblooming, Evergreen, Fragrance, Long blooming, Moisture tolerant

 Recommended For You: